WHY SAUDI ARABIA IS THE OPPORTUNITY OF A GENERATION

 The Kingdom aims to become a top AI-driven economy by 2030, attracting AI, cybersecurity, and automation firms.

-The Kingdom aims to be the world’s largest hydrogen producer by 2030.
+The Kingdom aims to be one of the world’s largest hydrogen producers by 2030.

 Mega projects like NEOM, The Red Sea Project, and Diriyah Gate are creating world-class tourism destinations.